casper-network/ceps/text/0003-hash-indexed-object-store.md

 The `ObjectStore` continues to use LMDB as a backend, but calculates keys upfront (we might also consider writing to a temporary key and renaming it) and stores the object under a precalculated key.
 For convenience, given a proper `Hash` trait implementation for `ObjectHash`, a hashmap might be returned.

 The recursive `_with_dependencies` retrieval functions allows fetching an entire subtree, which is useful when getting a block from storage.
-For instance, all contained deploys (`max_depth` >= 1) and their WASM (`max_depth` is >= 2) could be fetched alongside of a block, saving event round trips.
+For instance, all contained deploys (`max_depth` >= 1) and their Wasm (`max_depth` is >= 2) could be fetched alongside of a block, saving event round trips.

 ### Execution engine

 The execution engine is going to require a changes, namely in the hashing function.
 All values it executes will need to be wrapped in an object enum before being stored/hashed.
 The exact impact of this is unknown, see the section on [unresolved questions](#unresolved-questions).

-Additionally, if WASM blocks are to be split off, these will need to be fetched separately.
+Additionally, if Wasm blocks are to be split off, these will need to be fetched separately.
 If any of these solution provide to be infeasible, passing around a wrapper around LMDB like we do now is still feasible to keep these operations speedy.

 ### Gossiping